ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   Discuss Timestamps appropriate for Things ({{Section 4.4 of -terms}}, {{-raytime}}).

+  TODO: Also mention the other message types we had so far (context snapshot,
+        context patch, identity manifest) here?

 Construction:
 : Construction messages enable the creation of a digital Instance, e.g., initialization/commissioning of a device or creation of its